- Who? BT

 To attain its goal of a cloud of clouds ecosystem, BT drew on TM Forum’s pioneering Online B2B2X Partnering Step by Step Guide, which includes the processes for business, contractual, financial and operational models it contains as well as application program interfaces (APIs).
 The guide’s grew out of a wholesale model contributed to the Forum by BT, which was expanded and enhanced, in part through Catalyst projects, to include other kinds of partnerships as part of the Forum’s Open Ecosystem program.

-Today more than 200 network operators around the world use some part of the the Forum’s B2B wholesale specifications.
+Today more than 200 network operators around the world use some part of the Forum’s B2B wholesale specifications.

 Scale, flexibility and interoperability